 Less overhead costs

-On the other hand, if all of a company’s documents are digitized and can be sent by email, there is no need to spend on mailings anymore.
+On the other hand, if all of a company’s documents are digitised and can be sent by email, there is no need to spend on mailings anymore.

 Less space dedicated to file storage